adriaan-vd-graaf/genome_integration/README.md

 ```

 This will save in 10 simulated phenotypes into the `simulated_files/example*` prepend.
-Per simulation run there are 3 files saved, the summary statistics of the exposure (A file that ends with `exposure_sumstats.txt`)
+Per simulation run there are 3 files saved, the summary statistics of the exposure (a file that ends with `exposure_sumstats.txt`)
-and the outcome (A file that ends with `outcome_sumstats.txt`) , and the phenotype of the outcome (A file that ends with `outcome_pheno.txt`).
+and the outcome (a file that ends with `outcome_sumstats.txt`) , and the phenotype of the outcome (a file that ends with `outcome_pheno.txt`).
 resulting into a total of 30 files.
 The file names contain the parameters of the simulation themselves.
 These files are formatted so that `MRlink.py` accepts them.